 What an Arborist Can Do for You

 The role of an arborist cannot be understated.
 Their trained eyes, past experience, and use of clues from the site allow them to make sound recommendations to the trees on the property.

 In the case study we mentioned earlier, an Arlington resident’s red oak showed signs of distress.
 The arborist evaluated the site but didn’t see any evidence of pests or pathogens.
 The arborist then noticed a curb cutout that indicated the presence of a driveway in the past.

 Upon further investigation, and thanks to satellite imagery, the arborist was able to confirm her hunch that 19 years ago there was, in fact, a driveway.
 While the driveway has since been removed, the red oak remains – but for how long?
 When construction and land disturbance like this is conducted in such close proximity to the tree’s critical root zone, there is potential for permanent damage to the tree.

 An arborist is necessary in order for you to keep your trees healthy and thriving!
 Having healthy plants not only increases your property value, but can also boost your happiness!
 If you suspect that any of your plants are sick, or if you want to help minimize their risk of getting sick, then call your local arborist to develop a treatment program!

 Some communities require tree preservation for things like construction projects.
 Be sure to check in with your local municipality to learn what they require.

+Our certified arborists can create a customized protection plan that best fits your tree’s needs.
 Even when closely and carefully monitored, it is almost impossible to anticipate your tree’s needs.
 While we cannot reverse trees’ decline, we can help them thrive while they are around.